proplot-dev/proplot/docs/why.rst

 into matplotlib itself, owing to differing design choices and backwards compatibility considerations.

 This page enumerates these changes and explains how they address the limitations of matplotlib's default interface.

-..
-   This page is not comprehensive -- see the User Guide for a comprehensive overview with worked examples.

-..
-   To start using these new features, see see :ref:`Usage overview` and the User Guide.
+To start using these features, see the :ref:`usage introduction <usage>` and the :ref:`user guide <ug_basics>`.

 .. _why_less_typing: